lfriends/doc/w11_setup.md

 2) taskkill.exe /f /im explorer.exe; explorer

+## How to install W11 on any machine using a modified ISO

+this process will show how to make a modifies W11 ISO what will skill all the HW checks and let you install W11 on (almost) any W10 compatible PC.

+1. Download the W10 and W11 ISOs to your desktop
+2. Mount the W10 ISO by double-clicking on ii.
+A new drive will show up.
+3. Create a new Folder on your desktop, lets call it "W11Mod"
+4. Copy all the W10 ISO content to the new "W11Mod" folder
+5. Unmoud the W10 ISO by right-clickng on the corersponding drive, and select "Eject"
+6. Mount the W11 ISO by double-clicking on it.
+7. From the W11 drive, copy the file sources\install.wim to your "W11Mod\Sources" folder
+8. Unmoud the W11 ISO by right-clickng on the corersponding drive, and select "Eject"

+At this point you can:

+1. create an ISO from the new W11Mod folder
+    1. Option #1 use the "Media Creatio Tool" to make a USB dive botable with w10, then update the "Sources" folder
+    2.
+3. Use the current "W11Mod" foldeer to update the current PC
+    1. **REMEBER** to turn off VBS and core isolation security on your soon-to-be-updated PC, if it is still on.
+    2. Run the setup.exe app from the "W11Mod" folder
+    3. **REMEBER**  to run the installation process WITHOUT the *online assistant or updates*!

+## How to run multiple ISO from a single USB drive

+you can run multiple ISOs on a single USB Drive using [Ventoy](https://www.ventoy.net)

 ## How to install W11 on any machine (included VMs)
+Using the default W11 ISO
 At the installation screen prompts for confirming language to install etc,

 - press Shift+F10 to open the Command prompt